zahidalidev/CS-Material/React.md

 - A generator is a process that can be paused and resumed and can yield multiple values.
 A generator in JavaScript consists of a generator function, which returns an iterable Generator object.

 ### Styled Components
+- Styled-components is a library built for React and React Native developers.
+It allows you to use component-level styles in your applications.
+Styled-components leverage a mixture of JavaScript and CSS using a technique called CSS-in-JS
 - styled-components is the result of wondering how we could enhance CSS for styling React component systems.
 By focusing on a single use case we managed to optimize the experience for developers as well as the output for end users.
 - Automatic critical CSS: styled-components keeps track of which components are rendered on a page and injects their styles and nothing else, fully automatically.
 Combined with code splitting, this means your users load the least amount of code necessary.
 - No class name bugs